Workflow Steps

 Both options support Liquid syntax for personalisation — client name, contact details, task dates, and more — so emails are always tailored to the recipient regardless of which approach you choose.

 Recipients are configured on the step too.
-You can send to client contacts (main, billing, payroll), team members (task owner, client manager, client partner), or specific email addresses.
+You can send to client contacts (main, billing, payroll, accounts, directors), team members (task owner, client manager, client partner, client associate, service manager), or specific email addresses.
 Separate To and CC lists give you full control.

 In automatic mode, the email is sent and the step completes without any intervention.
 In manual mode, the step presents the composed email in a familiar email composer view.
 The assigned user can review the rendered content, adjust recipients, edit the subject or body, and send when they're satisfied.